A DAY IN THE LIFE OF A CALIFORNIA RAISIN

 Reduce Added Sugar

-- You can reduce your product’s added sugars and avoid artificial sweeteners when you use this natural source of sweetness.
-If you are looking for a cleaner label with less added sugars, California Raisins are the answer.
-Watch this VIDEO to learn how California Raisins deliver benefits in food manufacturing and foodservice applications when leveraged as a refined sugar replacer or click to the White Paper Using Raisins as a Refined Sugar Replacer,
+- You can reduce your product’s added sugars and artificial sweeteners when you use this natural source of sweetness.
+If you are looking for a cleaner label with less added sugars, click here – Using Raisins as a Refined Sugar Substitute, to learn how California Raisins deliver benefits in food manufacturing and foodservice applications when leveraged as a refined sugar substitute.

 - The plum, soft “chew” of California Raisins does wonders for mimicking fat’s richness.
 And because raisins aren’t packed with sugar crystals, their texture is smooth and creamy.
 Put raisins to work in low-fat baked goods, cookies and cakes.
-Click to the White Paper Using Raisin Ingredients as a Plant Based Fat Replacer.
+Read this White Paper, Using Raisin Ingredients as a Plant-Based Fat Substitute.

 - California Raisins contain naturally occurring organic acids like tartaric, propionic and glutamic acids.
 Not only do they enhance flavors, they also inhibit mold growth and act as natural preservatives.

 - California Raisin Paste loves water.
 When mixed into formulations with ample free moisture, its high water-binding capacity clings to moisture and creates a smooth, viscous texture that thickens everything from sauces to smoothies.
 No need for gums or modified starches.